Transparency in Sleep Staging: Deep Learning Method for EEG Sleep Stage Classification with Model Interpretability

-While selecting the feature extractor module, we observed that SE-Resnet outperformed Resnet as the feature extractor.
-This higher performance is most likely due to the inclusion of the SE module, which provides channel-specific attention and improves feature extraction quality.
+While selecting the feature extractor , we observed that SE-Resnet outperformed Resnet as the feature extractor.
+This higher performance is due to the inclusion of the SE module, which provides channel-specific attention and improves feature extraction quality.
 It was observerd that SE-ResNet-18 performed better in comparison to SE-ResNet-34 (Figure~\ref{FIG:7}).
 This is because SE-ResNet-34, a deeper model with more layers have overfitted the data.

-The tests also looked into the effect of changing the total number of LSTM layers contained within the model, which was another facet that was explored.
-The purpose of the study was to determine the optimum number of layers for the model by putting it through a series of performance evaluations with varying configurations of layers (the number of layers tested ranged from one to five).
-The investigation found that the arrangement with three layers of LSTM achieved the greatest possible F1 score.
+This work also looked into the effect of changing the total number of Bi-LSTM stacks contained within the model, which was another facet that was explored.
+The focus of this study was to determine the optimum number of stacks for the Bi-LSTM by putting it through a series of performance evaluations with varying configurations of stacks (the number of stacks tested ranged from one to five).
+The investigation found that the arrangement with three stacks of Bi-LSTM achieved the greatest possible F1 score.